API health check: How to keep apps healthy

 Automate API health checks

 Automating your API health checks means you can implement continuous monitoring without the need for manual intervention.
-You can automate regular checks and also automate checks taking place in response to triggers that you predefine.
-And, of course, you can automate the alerts the health check API sends out when a check fails or returns an unexpected result.
+You can automate regular checks, checks in response to predefined triggers and alerts for when a check fails or returns an unexpected result.

 Check API health as frequently as possible